Robust Representation Learning in Masked Autoencoders: Experiments and Results

 \subsection{Robustness of fine-tuned MAE under input perturbations}

-Having established that pretrained MAE encoder develops class-level structure, we now examine the behavior of these representations after supervised fine-tuning.
+Having established that the pretrained MAE encoder develops class-level structure, we now examine the behavior of these representations after supervised fine-tuning.
 Our goal is to assess the robustness of model's classification performance under controlled input degradations.
-For all analyses, we compute mean classification accuracy over the same ten ImageNet-1K classes used in subspace study, using predictions based on mean patch embedding $\bar{z}^{(l)}$.
+We compute mean classification accuracy over the selected ImageNet-1K classes ($50$ images per class) using predictions based on the mean patch embedding $\bar{z}^{(l)}$.
+We also evaluate the model on Caltech-256~\cite{caltech} dataset, achieving a top-$1$ accuracy of $89.47\%$ on clean inputs.

-Table \ref{tab:blur_metrics} reports the PSNR, SSIM, and top-$1$ accuracy under Gaussian blur for different blur levels.
+Table \ref{tab:blur_metrics} reports the PSNR, SSIM, and top-$1$ accuracy (mean $\pm$ standard deviation ($\sigma$) across multiple runs) under Gaussian blur for different blur levels.
 Although image quality drops sharply—PSNR falling from $28.12$ dB to $20.06$ dB and SSIM from $0.868$ to $0.466$—the top-$1$ accuracy remains comparatively stable, remaining above $80$\% even for the strongest blur.
 This empirically indicates that even when local details are heavily degraded, the latent representation still retains the information necessary for correct classification.

-To probe robustness under more extensive information loss, we use attention-guided occlusion.
+To probe robustness under more extensive information loss, we use attention-guided occlusion, with results averaged over multiple runs and exhibiting low variability.
 Despite this adversarial masking strategy, fine-tuned MAE shows high accuracy even when $50$\% of the most attended patches are removed, as can be seen from Figure~\ref{fig:occlusion}.
 Beyond $60$\% occlusion, accuracy drops sharply but remains at $60.8$\% even when $90$\% of the most attended patches are masked.
 This behaviour indicates that MAE does not rely solely on the most attended patches for classification.
 Instead, the model is able to form a semantic representation from whichever subset of patches remains visible.
 This observation is consistent with our pretraining analysis, where raw patch tokens exhibited clear class-level separation, showing that patch embeddings encode class-relevant information.